Chipita Rodriguez: Trial and execution

 At least one witness to the hanging claimed to have heard a moan from the coffin, which was placed in an unmarked grave.
 Her ghost is said to haunt San Patricio, especially when a woman is to be executed.
-Rodriguez is depicted as a spectre with a noose around her neck, riding through the mesquite trees or wailing from the riverbottoms.
+Rodriguez is depicted as a spectre with a noose around her neck, riding through the mesquite trees or wailing from the river bottoms.

 Cultural references

 Chipita Rodriguez has become a folk legend, and since the 1930s, there have been numerous alleged sightings of her ghost along the Nueces River where she was hanged.

 Rodriguez has been the subject of numerous books and newspaper articles.
 Rachel Bluntzer Hebert's epic-length poem "Shadows on the Nueces" and Teresa Palomo Acosta's poem "Chipita" both portray Rodriguez as a heroine.
 In 1993, the University of Texas music department performed the opera Chipita Rodriguez, composed by Texas A&M University-Corpus Christi professor Lawrence Weiner.
-In 2010 a screenplay was written by Del Mar College and Texas A&M University-Corpus Christi student screenwriter Alcario Cary Cadena.
+A screenplay, The Cursed, was written by Texas A&M University-Corpus Christi and the University of the Incarnate Word graduate and screenwriter Alcario Cary Cadena.

+In 2022, a collaboration between Cadena and Mexico City screenwriter-director Carlos Dragonne brought forth interesting possibilities for production.
+In 2024, Cadena and Dragonne wrote, "CURSED: The Legend of Chipita Rodriguez", a book based on their screenplay.